 Teen Read Week Press Kit

-Seek the unknown @ your library!
+Turn Dreams Into Reality @ your library!
 This Teen Read Week™ (Oct.
-13-19), the Young Adult Library Services Association (YALSA) encourages you to read for the fun of it!
+12-18), the Young Adult Library Services Association (YALSA) encourages you to read for the fun of it!
 Teen Read Week is a time to celebrate reading for fun and encourage teens to take advantage of reading in all its forms —books and magazines, e-books, audiobooks and more — and become regular library users.
+During Teen Read Week thousands of libraries hold special events and programs for Teen Tech Week, aimed at encouraging teens to read for fun.

 Teen Read Week is an national literacy initiative of YALSA, a division of the American Library Association.
 It's aimed at teens, their parents, librarians, educators, booksellers and other concerned adults.